 What is the STEM Student Success Scholarship?

-The STEM Student Success Scholarship, funded by a grant from the National Science Foundation, is a scholarship program to recruit and retain students in the targeted areas of Physics, Chemistry, and Engineering.
-The scholarship covers tuition and books for a year and may be renewed for an additional year if the applicant meets the scholarship eligibility and recipient obligations.
+The STEM Student Success Scholarship, funded by a grant from the National Science Foundation, is a scholarship program to recruit and retain students in STEM programs, especially Physics, Chemistry, and Engineering.
+The scholarship covers tuition and fees for a year (up to 32 credit hours) and provides some funding for books.
+The STEM Scholarship may be renewed for an additional year, contingent upon continued funding and continued student eligibility.

 To be eligible for the STEM Student Success Scholarship, applicants must meet ALL of the following requirements:

 - Have demonstrated financial need as determined by the completed 2020-2021 FAFSA

 - Be a US Citizen, US National, US Permanent Resident, or Admitted Refugee

 - Enroll full-time in a degree program or transfer curriculum in one of the following

 - Biological sciences (except medicine and other clinical fields)